David Cameron has insisted the difficult decisions taken in the past three years are "beginning to pay off".

 He said there would be a "clear choice" at the next election between his party's record on the economy and Labour's programme.

 "Do you want to stick with us, on the right track - delivering an economy for hardworking people?
 Or do you want to put all of that at risk with Ed Miliband and his crazy plans to tax business out of existence?
-That'll be the choice."'Finish the job'
+That'll be the choice."

 Mr Cameron cited the government's Help to Buy Scheme - where the state guarantees mortgages for couples able to put down a 5% deposit - as evidence the government backed those on middle incomes and supported aspiration.